05063068/rt-backend/README.md

 * MovieCast now presented as MoviePersonnel, which has the 5 personnel types broken out separately.
 Actors can be limited with the special-case 'actorsLimit' filter.
 * EMS-349 Built in expander (&expand=true)
 * Critic object now a full-featured endpoint that can by retrieved directly
+* CriticSupplementaryInfo and critic reviews relationship
+* Critics list (at the /critic endpoint), supports ?filter={"initial":"p"}

 ## Setup and Build Notes